 - Designations: Heirloom & Fine Flavour

 - Yield Relative to CCN-51: 6-8x less productive

-- To’ak Price Premium: 8x the standard market price
+- To’ak Price Premium: 8x the local farmgate price for wet cacao

 Heirloom Nacional trees are the progeny of surviving Ancient Nacional trees that naturally hybridized with the initial wave of Trinitario cacao trees introduced to Ecuador during the decades following the 1916 disease outbreak and pre-dating the earliest release of INIAP’s high-yield “Complejo Nacional” cultivars in 1978.
 The genetic composition is typically in the range of 70-99% Nacional crossed with the varieties that comprise Trinitario, which includes Criollo, Amelonado, and Upper Amazon Forestero varieties.
 Based on what I’ve seen on the ground, in combination with what I’ve read in dozens of scientific and technical papers and confirmed through conversations with veteran Ecuadorian cacao specialists at institutions like INIAP and ESPAM, I estimate that “heirloom” Nacional cacao represents approximately 5% of Ecuador’s current cacao production.
 The Heirloom Cacao Preservation Fund recognizes appellations in Ecuador with unusually high concentrations of heirloom Nacional cacao.
 Piedra de Plata earned this designation in 2015.

 - Yield Relative to CCN-51: 3-4x less productive

 - To’ak Price Premium: 3-4x the local farmgate price for wet cacao

 In the DNA analysis we conducted in 2015, this particular tree was measured at 80% Nacional, with Criollo and Amelonado genetics representing the minority.
 A good example of Heirloom Nacional.